Private Jet a Dream to Fly, Megachurch Pastor Dead

 Image Created:

-• Meta Description: The thought of a religious pastor owning a private jet inspired me to draw a picture about it.
+The thought of a religious pastor owning a private jet inspired me to draw a picture about it.
 Yes, I understand I'm going to hell for my hateful thoughts.
 Thanks.
 But really, though.
 Which way would his soul go?
 Does God dig prosperity teachings of wealthy pastors?
+I don't have any answers, much like I struggle with smudges on pieces like this.
+Again, practice.
+And pay attention to how different paper textures respond to pencil and smudging because there isn't enough things to remember.

 Inspiration